JiaminHan/loan_risk_classification/README.md

 ## Repo structure

- - `bin`: Contains code for data collection and model building.
+ - `Code`: Contains code for data collection and model building.
- - `notebook`: Contains jupyter notebooks used for EDA and chart creation
- - `output`: Contains files of results
+ - `Figures`: Contains files of results

 ### Python Environment
 Python code in this repo utilizes packages that are not part of the common library.
 To make sure you have all of the